netdata/netdata/docs/overview/what-is-netdata.md

 applications, visualize these metrics in real-time, and troubleshoot complex performance problems.

-Netdata's solution uses two components, the Netdata Agent and Netdata Cloud, to deliver real-time performance and health monitoring for both single nodes and entire infrastructures.
+Netdata's solution uses two components, the Netdata Agent and Netdata Cloud, to deliver real-time performance and health monitoring for both single nodes and entire infrastructure.

 ## Netdata Agent